Jump to recipe →

 Quick Tip

-Baked banana waffles freeze really well.
-Let them cool and then place them in a gallon sized freezer bag.
+Baked banana waffles also freeze well!
+Let them cool completely.
+Then, place them in a gallon-sized freezer bag.
 Freeze the waffles for up to three months.
-Anytime you want a homemade banana waffle, you can take it out of the freezer and reheat it for about 3-4 minutes in the toaster oven or one minute in the microwave.
+Anytime you want a homemade banana waffle, you can take it out of the freezer and reheat from frozen for about 3-4 minutes in the toaster oven or one minute in the microwave.

 FAQs

-Is pancake batter the same as waffle batter?
+Is waffle batter the same as pancake mix?

-Pancake batter and waffle batter are made with a lot of the same ingredients, but waffle batter has more sugar and more fats.
-Waffle batter is much richer than pancake batter.
+Pancake batter and waffle batter are made with a lot of the same ingredients.
+However, waffle batter has more sugar and more fats.
+As a result, waffle batter is much richer than pancake batter.

 Using a hot waffle iron is important to make sure your waffles are crispy.
 Be sure to preheat your waffle iron for several minutes before adding batter.
-The waffle batter will instantly start cooking the moment it hits the hot metal and make the waffles nice and crispy.
+The waffle batter will start cooking the moment it hits the hot metal, making the waffles nice and crispy.

 More Breakfast Recipes